VFjr/instant-lubitel/TASKS.md

 - [x] Design preliminary film back attachment mechanism

 - [ ] Test film release mechanism with real cartridge and find appropriate stepper motor settings.
 Initially with A4988 drivers and micropython.
+     - Tested with the stepper motors i planned to use.
+They were too weak, need to find some alternatives :(

 - [ ] Design complete film back, including light seals